Lebowski89/blog/content/common.md

 ***

-One integral time-saving task when spinning up docker services is to automate DNS records.
+One time-saving task when spinning up docker services is to automate the creationa and removal of cloudflare DNS records.

 ```yaml